langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 At its core, LangGraph models agent workflows as graphs.
 You define the behavior of your agents using three key components:

 1. [`State`](#state): A shared data structure that represents the current snapshot of your application.
-It is represented by a [`channels`](https://langchain-ai.github.io/langgraphjs/reference/interfaces/index.StateGraphArgs.html#channels-1) object, and an optional TypeScript `interface`.
+It is represented by an [`annotations`](https://langchain-ai.github.io/langgraphjs/reference/functions/langgraph.Annotation-1.html) object.

 2. [`Nodes`](#nodes): JavaScript/TypeScript functions that encode the logic of your agents.
 They receive the current `State` as input, perform some computation or side-effect, and return an updated `State`.